lino-framework/book/docs/dev/actors.rst

 another one is :class:`lino.utils.report.EmptyTable`, used to display reports.

-Note: The code snippets on this page use the :mod:`lino_book.projects.team` demo project.
+The code snippets on this page use the :mod:`lino_book.projects.team` demo project.

 >>> from lino import startup
 >>> startup('lino_book.projects.team.settings.doctests')
 >>> from lino.api.doctest import *
+>>> from lino.core import actors, kernel

 Identifying actors